Welcome to MTG Meta Breakers! This series is devoted to helping you take on some of the most common decks in your favorite formats (aka “the meta”).

 Understanding Izzet Murktide Decks

-At its core, however, Izzet Murktide operates the same.
-It features a potent tempo package for the early game followed by a fast clock and board presence after resolving a big Murktide.
-Add in a flexible suite of counterspells plus aggressive one-drops like Dragon's Rage Channeler and Ragavan and you've got a Tier 1 deck.
+At its core, however, Izzet Murktide features a potent tempo package for the early game followed by a fast clock and board presence after resolving a big Murktide.
+Add in a flexible suite of counterspells plus aggressive one-drops like Dragon’s Rage Channeler and Ragavan and you’ve got a Tier 1 deck.
 Don’t forget the pitch elementals Subtlety and Fury to cheat on mana and interact with the opponent for free.

 Coming out of the sideboard, Izzet Murktide gets even better.
-Most lists run some combination of extra countermagic, Jace, the Mind Sculptor to grind out longer games, and answers to graveyard decks / aggressive lists.
+Most lists run some combination of extra countermagic, extra evoke elementals, moon effects, graveyard answers, and flexible cards like Engineered Explosives and Dress Down.

 All said, learning to play Izzet Murktide isn’t easy.
 There’s a great primer from Ryan (burnt_taco77) that’s a good starting place.
 You can find that here.
 Pro player Andrea Mengucci has also become a face for the deck and has several great articles and videos on it.